-The test consists of 100 questions.
-The students have 100 minutes for writing the test.
-The test is given in one session, there will be no rest break during the examination.
-Your place is determined by the actual supervisor.
-The written test will be held in the Histopathology practice room using the teleconsultation/telexamination computerized system.
+The test consists of 80 questions.
+The students have 80 minutes for writing the test.
+The test is given in one session, there will be no break during the examination.
+Your sitting order is determined by the actual supervisor.
+The written test will be held in the Histopathology practice room using the teleconsultation computerized system.
 Every student to be examined on a certain exam day will receive the same set of questions, however, in different order within one question and regarding the numbering of the questions as well.
 The actual set of questions will be randomly selected from a pool by the computer.
-After the final sending of the test for evaluation, the computer will evaluate the test.
-The result is immediately available and will be stored for the record.
+Upon submission of the test for evaluation, the computer will evaluate it.
+The result is immediately available and will be recorded.
 Since there is no possibility of human error in the correction the result of the written test is not subject of personal consultation.

-The test questions include simple choice (one correct answer out of 5), multiple choice (2 answers are correct), "true-false" analysis and definitions should be given.
-Every correct answer of a multiple choice question will be awarded with one point, however, the false statements of the multiple choice questions will result in one point deduction in order to avoid randomly crossing every answer of the multiple choice questions.
-Every answer should be marked in the computer.
-Before final sending of the answers for evaluation the answers might be changed.
+The test questions include simple choice (one correct answer out of 5), multiple choice (2 answers are correct), "true-false" analysis and definitions sholuld be given.
+Every correct answer of a multiple choice question will be awarded with one point, false statements of the multiple choice questions will result in one point deduction in order to avoid randomly crossing every possible answer of the multiple choice questions.
+Altogether, the deductions can not conclude a negative score, the worst score for one question is 0.
+Before submitting the test for evaluation the answers might be changed.
 Copying the questions are not permitted.
 The results are posted at the same day, generally early afternoon.

-Evaluation: The passing level is 61 %.
+Evaluation: The passing level is 60 %.
 Each correct answer is worth of 1 point.
-If you did not reach 61 percent or more you have failed.

 Suspension: If you have any problem during the test, ask the supervisor.
-In case of communicating, unacceptable behaving, cheating (usage of mobile phone, books, notes, etc.,) your exam is immediately suspended and the exam will not be evaluated and counts as failed exam.
-Written report of the case will be prepared and signed by the teachers.
+In case of communicating, unacceptable behaviour, cheating (usage of mobile phone, books, notes, etc.,) your exam is immediately suspended and the exam will not be evaluated and counts as a failed exam.
+Written report of the incident will be prepared and signed by the teachers.